-The taxed components of the associated preserved benefits accrue earnings in accordance with Fund earning rates.
-An associate benefit will only accrue earnings up to the age of 65 and 3 months.
+The taxed components of the associate preserved benefit accrue earnings in accordance with Fund earning rates.

-The untaxed component of the associate preserved benefit increases at the long-term Treasury bond rate between the operative time and the date when the associate pension becomes available.
+The untaxed component of the associate preserved benefit increases at the long term Treasury bond rate between the operative time and the date when the associate benefit becomes payable.